Romantic Balkans Towns in Croatia, Montenegro and Bosnia for Idyllic Trips

 Old stone chapel at dusk with people sitting at a table enjoying dinner

-Beautiful nooks around Dubrovnik’s old town to enjoy dinner
+Beautiful nooks around Dubrovnik’s old town to enjoy a delicious dinner.
+Seafood, pasta and pizzas are local specialties.

 Dubrovnik is a favorite Croatian destination for excellent reasons.
 The UNESCO World Heritage Site features one of the best-preserved medieval walled cities in the world.
 Combined with striking mountaintop views of the Adriatic Sea, Dubrovnik oozes old world charm.
 It’s a city of stairs, so be prepared to walk.
 All the walking will allow you and your love to indulge in an extra scoop of ice cream or a delicious bakery treat!